 The name Killybegs comes from the Gaelic or Irish “Na Cealla Beaga” which translates to “the little cells” — referring to the early settlement of monks in the area who lived in little stone “cell” dwellings.
 These monks, believed to be some of the first settlers in the area, were responsible for dedicating a well in honour to St. Catherine of Alexandria.

-- Things to do in Killybegs Donegal
+- Things to do in Killybegs Ireland

 - How to get to Killybegs